Indian Institute of Forest Management

 IIFM is engaged in education, research, training and consultancy in the area of Forest, Environment and Natural Resources Management and allied sectors.
-The institute was ranked 8th overall in the country by the Ministry of Human Resource Development, Government of India in the management institutions category under the National Institutional Ranking Framework in its India Rankings 2016.
+The institute was ranked 8th overall in the country by the MHRD, GoI in the management institutions category under the NIRF in its India Rankings 2016.
 As a campus, IIFM is famous for its rich flora and fauna with sightings of various wild mammals and birds within the campus.

 Campus

-The institute is located in the southernwest corner of the city of Bhopal in the Nehru Nagar locality.
+The institute is located in the southwestern corner of the city of Bhopal in the Nehru Nagar locality.
 It is on a hill that overlooks the Bhadbhada barrage.
 The barrage controls the overflow of the upper lake or Bada Talab of Bhopal.
 The spillway for Bhadbhada tails around the IIFM hill, giving it a scenic location surrounded by water on three sides like a peninsula during good monsoons.
 The location is 3.5 km south of T.T.
 Nagar and just off the road to Kerwa Dam.

 The institute's buildings are designed by Anant Raje.
 The architecture of the campus is inspired by the historical town of Mandu.